ayagri1632/A-Y-agri-for-plants/README.md

-# A-Y-agri-for-plants
+# AY Agri App

-To decribe plants diseases and treaments when someone sent plants pictures
+This app helps identify plant diseases from images and recommends suitable treatments.